GeotrekCE/Geotrek-rando-v3/docs/customization.md

   - The trek `networks` filter only works if yout version of Geotrek Admin is equal to or higher than [2.108.0](https://github.com/GeotrekCE/Geotrek-admin/releases/tag/2.108.0)
   - The event `organizer` filter only works if your version of Geotrek Admin is equal to or higher than [2.100.0](https://github.com/GeotrekCE/Geotrek-admin/releases/tag/2.100.0)

-- `map.json` to define basemaps URL and attributions, center (y, x), default and max zoom level (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/map.json).
+- `map.json` to define basemaps URL and attributions, center (y, x), default and max zoom level (see [example](https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/map.json)).

   - `searchMapCenter`: Array of two numbers `[latitude, longitude]` defining the map center point in the search view,
   - `searchMapZoom`: Default value is `10`.
 It defines the zoom level in the search view. **Warning**: It is important that the `searchMapZoom` value is included in the zoom value range of the basemap (`minZoom` and `maxZoom`), otherwise it may generate an error.